Constraining Dark Matter lifetime with a deep gamma-ray survey of the Perseus Galaxy Cluster with MAGIC: Expected Dark Matter Decay Signal from Perseus

 \subsection{Decay DM particle models}

-An important constraint for decaying \gls{dm} comes from the fact that, if \gls{dm} particles were in thermal equilibrium in the early Universe, $\taudm$ should be larger than the age of the Universe in order to explain the current observed \gls{dm} density.
+An important constraint for decaying DM comes from the fact that, if DM particles were in thermal equilibrium in the early Universe, $\taudm$ should be larger than the age of the Universe in order to explain the current observed DM density.
 Scenarios with such candidates should only allow for a small violation of their stability~\citep{Berezinsky:1991sp,Chen:2003gz,Ando:2015qda}.
 Alternatively, the stability can be related to the strength of the space-time curvature enabling the so-called gravity portal~\citep{Cata:2016epa}.
-There are several valid candidates for decaying \gls{dm} proposed in the literature~\citep[see, e.g.,][]{Feng:2010gw}, such as the sterile neutrino, the axion, or the \gls{susy} candidates gravitino, lightest right-handed sneutrino, and wino.
+There are several valid candidates for decaying DM proposed in the literature~\citep[see, e.g.,][]{Feng:2010gw}, such as the sterile neutrino, the axion, or the super-symmetric candidates gravitino, lightest right-handed sneutrino, and wino.

-Regardless the microscopic nature of the particle, \gls{dm} decays can be roughly classified as $(i)$ leptonic, $(ii)$ hadronic, or $(iii)$ a mix of the two, according to the particle predominance in the decay products. \gls{dm} candidates with masses at the TeV scale and leptophilic decay modes have been proposed in order to match the measured spectral features seen in cosmic ray positron data~\citep[see e.g.][]{Feng:2014zca}.
+Regardless the microscopic nature of the particle, DM decays can be roughly classified as $(i)$ leptonic, $(ii)$ hadronic, or $(iii)$ a mix of the two, according to the particle predominance in the decay products.
+DM candidates with masses at the TeV scale and leptophilic decay modes have been proposed in order to match the measured spectral features seen in CR positron data~\citep[see e.g.][]{Feng:2014zca}.

-Additionally, decay processes may also give rise to monochromatic photon lines~\citet{Garny:2011}.
-Among the candidates previously mentioned, the sterile-neutrino~\citep{Ando:2010ye} or the gravitino with masses below $2$-$300$ GeV~\citep{Ibarra:2012a} could produce such a clear signal.
-The observation of lines would provide compelling evidence for \gls{dm} because hardly any astrophysical process can mimic them.
+Additionally, decay processes may also give rise to monochromatic photon lines~\citep{Garny:2011}.
+Among the candidates previously mentioned, the sterile-neutrino~\citep{Ando:2010ye} or the gravitino with masses below $2$-$300$ GeV~\citep{Ibarra:2012a} could produce such a clear signal that hardly any astrophysical process can mimic.